very-good-science/data-ethics-club/site/write_ups/2023/08-03-23_writeup.md

 To what extent are we putting a monetary value on harm by making it something that's legally enforceable?
 Is paying the fine going to be worth it for doing harm?
 Is that just paying the fee to do something unethical?

 Ethics seems to be more focussed on novelty.
 AI is new and exciting but we have so many things still to consider in data science.
-When we are at the beginning of building the tool which is a good time to think about this.
+When we are at the beginning of building the tool is a good time to think about this.
 But tools might not have a fixed, determined purpose so it's a constant guessing game of what tech can be used for, as well as a catchup game as new developments appear.

 ---